Jerez de la Frontera Cathedral

-Jerez de la Frontera Cathedral is a Catholic church located in Jerez de la Frontera, Andalusia, southern Spain.
+The Cathedral of the Holy Saviour is a Catholic cathedral located in Jerez de la Frontera, Andalusia, southern Spain.
 It is the seat of the Roman Catholic Diocese of Asidonia-Jerez.
 It was declared Bien de Interés Cultural in 1931.

 Style

 Built in the 17th century, it is a mix of Gothic, Baroque and Neoclassical style.
 It was elevated to the rank of cathedral in 1980.

 Interior

 The cathedral is on a central plan with a nave and four aisles of uneven height.
 The building is supported externally by normal and flying buttresses and crossing the transept is a dome.

 The interior houses a Virgin Mary by Francisco Zurbarán, and a late 15th-century Gothic Crucifix (named Cristo de la Viga).